wgrootonk-gfm/slate/source/includes/_enums.md

 `VOLUNTEER`|Volunteer & Service|
 `WEDDINGS`|Weddings & Honeymoons|

-## Fund Status
+## Fund State
-Fund resources can expect to have a simple return property called `status`.
+Fund resources can expect to have a simple return property called `state`.
 Generally this field returns a value that represents whether a fund is visible to the public or not.

 Value|Description
 ---|---|